alaraayan/project-1/README.md

 - VScode
 - ESlint

+## Planning
+I started the project with planning which features of Pac-Man I was going to add to my game and which would be stretch goals to work on if I had the time.
+I also drew out a basic page layout and worked on planning how I wanted the grid to look.

 ## Process

 <p>The first stages included setting up the grid and having the Pac-Man move along the maze.
 I didn't want to add in the ghosts until I felt comfortable with how Pac-Man was moving and eating dots across the board.</p>